jasonmacduffie/isles-of-maga/races.md

 -------
 Politically, Dwarves are the most powerful race in Maga, having initiated the revolution that overthrew the Elven Kingdoms and established the Modern Republic, and now occupy more than 50% of the Electorate.
 Their rule is heavy-handed, but not outrageously so to most citizens of Maga who know of the horror stories from the Elven Kingdoms.
 Due to their political status, Dwarves have somewhat of a privileged position in society, which some other races are wary of.

+In Honstrad, the Dwarves hail from the land of Cyrilia, adjacent to Autumn Marsh in the west.
+The Magfeli empire that ruled Miniheim and Autumn Marsh also controlled western Cyrilia, leading to a series of conflicts between the Dwarves and Magfel that are remembered to this day.

 #### Names

 Dwarf names are often analogous to Elf names, but written closer to their native way of speaking.